-All employees will have access to counselling and support available through the Employee and Family Assistance Program (EFAP) at no cost to the employee.
+All employees will have access to counselling and support available through the Employee and Family Assistance Program (EFAP), on the same basis as other employees at McMaster, at no cost to the employee.

 18.21 Accident and Incident Investigations

 An accident, injury, critical injury, or hazardous situation will be investigated in accordance with the CJHSC's investigation protocol.